Near Rich Creek in Giles County, Virginia — The American South (Mid-Atlantic)

 Related markers.
 Click here for a list of markers that are related to this marker.
 It is a list of other New River markers.

 Also see . . .
 Wikipedia entry for New River.
 “It was named the New River because it was not known to early Atlantic Coast explorers.
 Despite its name, the New River is one of the five oldest rivers in the world geologically, and the only non-tidal river that crosses the Appalachian Mountains.”

 “This low-level crossing of the Appalachians, many millions of years old, has long been a biogeographical corridor allowing numerous species of plants and animals to spread between the lowlands of the American East Coast and those of the Midwest; other unusual kinds of plants occur on the gorge’s cliffs or rim-top ledges.
-Portions of this corridor are now also used (Submitted on June 4, 2015.)
+Portions of this corridor are now also used by various railroads and highways, and some segments of the river (Submitted on June 4, 2015.)

 Categories. • Natural Features •